 How was the idea of APM born?

 During the 1970’s, two ecologists C.S.
 Holling and Carl J. Walters researched how to predict the fish stocks, which are dependent on a number of factors that can’t be controlled.
 As a result, they came up with adaptive project management, a method whose idea is “learning by doing”.

-APM has become an integral part of project management methodologies, and most big corporations and environmental organizations are using it on their large-scale projects.
-It has become top methodology of environmental engineering and is used on some of the biggest projects worldwide (such as Everglades and Grand Canyon National Park).
+Adaptive Project Management has become an integral part of project management methodologies, and most big corporations and environmental organizations are using it on their large-scale projects.
+It has become a top methodology of environmental engineering and is used on some of the biggest projects worldwide (such as Everglades and Grand Canyon National Park).

 How does APF work?